janhartigan/Setting/README.md

 # Laravel Setting

-Persistent configuration settings for Laravel - Create, Read, Update and Delete settings stored in cache
+Persistent configuration settings for Laravel - Create, Read, Update and Delete settings stored in files using JSON.

 This package was the result of me not being able to save new settings to config files in a more persistent way.

 This package was designed not to replace the config solution currently offered by Laravel but rather complement it and be used in unison with it.

-If you need to store permanent data then creating a config file is still the best way.

-FAST!
-It uses the standard Laravel cache system so it's lightning fast.
+By default the data is stored in app_path().'/storage/meta/setting.json' but this can eaisly be changed either in the config file or on the fly realtime.

 ## Installation
 Require this package in your composer.json: